-Downtown Beaumont has plenty of restaurants to choose from that can provide unique dining options, including Green Light Kitchen (urban farm-to-table fare), New York Pizza and Pasta (delicious Italian food) and Chuck’s Sandwich Shop (a laid back bohemian joint).
-On Bowie Street is Suga’s Deep South Cuisine & Jazz Bar, where guests can cozy up on white-tablecloth tables surrounded by Harlem Renaissance-inspired paintings.
-Talented jazz musicians and bands perform nightly on a small stage that overlooks the restaurant while you dine on delicious Southern comfort food.
+Downtown Beaumont has plenty of restaurants to choose from that can provide unique dining options, including Current (urban farm-to-table fare), New York Pizza and Pasta (delicious Italian classics), Cracklin Kings (delectable soul food and cracklins), and Chuck’s Sandwich Shop (a laid-back bohemian joint).

 If you’re looking for classical entertainment, consider checking out the lineups at some of Beaumont’s most popular performing arts theaters like Julie Rogers Theatre or Jefferson Theater.
 At Julie Rogers, one of the state’s most prestigious orchestras, the Symphony of Southeast Texas performs regularly, staging revivals of Beethoven and more.
 Jefferson Theater features classic movie nights for groups inside the 1927 theater adorned with Old Spanish architecture and gorgeous sculptures.

 Hit the Town

 There’s plenty to do in downtown Beaumont, but there’s also a lot to explore around the city by rental car or Uber.
-A 13-minute drive southwest from the city center will take you to Gator Country, a wildlife and reptile theme park with indoor and outdoor displays and educational sessions about alligators, snakes and other creatures.
+13-minute drive southwest from the city center will take you to Gator Country, a wildlife and reptile theme park with indoor and outdoor displays and educational sessions about alligators, snakes, and other creatures.
 Gator County’s “Gator Boys” also put on a show where they handle gators and snakes, which is pretty cool if you’re feeling brave.

 On the outskirts of town, you can also visit the Beaumont Botanical Gardens & Warren Loose Conservatory, where hundreds of native plants like orchids, roses, and palm trees can be found in the garden depending on the season.
 Also located in Tyrrell Park is Cattail Marsh, a 900-acre natural destination that features gorgeous marshes and wildlife including colorful birds, alligators, and turtles.
 Tyrrell Park is also home to a golf course, equestrian center, and several hiking trails.
 Another uniquely Beaumont stop is the Spindletop/Gladys City Boomtown Museum on Jimmy Simmons Blvd.
 Groups can watch the re-enactment of the famous Lucas Gusher at Spindletop to experience what actual gushers look like.